johnae/spook/README.md

 Anything you can do with LuaJIT (FFI for example) you can do in the notifier so go crazy if you want to.

-### Available addition functions in the global scope
+### Available additional functions in the global scope

 These can be used in the notifier: